MFAP-1/fibia-game/README.md

 ## Contributing
 This is an open source project, feel free to fork it, make improvements and submit a pull request.

 **Feedback are more than welcome!** Just keep in mind that this was a one-week educational project.

 ## Find more about this project
 To see a slide presentation, just follow the link: xxxxxxx.

 ## Disclaimer
 The Fibia game-project was inspired in a classic MMORPG Tibia (https://www.tibia.com/), and it was built solely for education purposes.
-Thus, I do not own any copyrights to any sprites nor the sounds used in this project.
+Thus, I do not own any copyrights to  sprites nor sounds used in this project.

 You can find sprites and sounds in the following links:
 >* https://tibiaking.com/forums/topic/61981-mega-pack-sprites-39000-rpg-server/